act65/masters-thesis/notes/centipede.md

 Imagine you are a centipede.

-You have a hundred legs...
+You have a hundred little legs...
 And you are hungry.
 To reach the food your can faintly smell, you need to navigate a maze.

 But getting there is complicated...!
 You can move leg 27 up a little, leg 78 forwards, legs 45-52 downward, ...
 Etc.